Quantum-inspired identification of complex cellular automata: Background

+Yet the boundaries between classes, especially that of Classes III and IV, still lacks universal consensus.
+This has motivated several diverse methods to better classify ECA, including the analysis of power spectra~\cite{Li1987, Ninagawa2008, Ruivo2013}, Langton parameters~\cite{Langton1986, Li1990, Li1990a, Langton1990, Binder1993}, filtering of space-time dynamics~\cite{Wuensche1999}, hierarchical classification~\cite{Gutowitz1990a}, computing the topology of the Cantor space of ECA~\cite{schule2012topologicalECA, kurka1997languages, kurka2001topological, gilman1987classes}, and mean field theory~\cite{Gutowitz1987}.
+These schemes feature discrete classes but do not yield identical conclusions, highlighting the inherent difficulties in discerning complexity and randomness.

-However, other ECA are less clear-cut.
-Illustrative examples include: \begin{description} \item[\textbf{Rule 54}] This rule exhibits interacting glider systems like Rule 110~\cite{Hanson1997,Martin2000,Martinez2014}, but its capacity for universal computation is unknown. \item[\textbf{Rule 18}] Assigned by Wolfram to Class III, though subsequent studies indicate it contains kinks (anomalies within the ECA, see Supplementary Material) that can propagate and annihilate other kinks~\cite{Grassberger1984, Eloranta1992}.
+Illustrative examples of ECA with ambiguous classification include: \begin{description} \item[\textbf{Rule 54}] This rule exhibits interacting glider systems like Rule 110~\cite{Hanson1997,Martin2000,Martinez2014}, but its capacity for universal computation is unknown. \item[\textbf{Rule 18}] Assigned by Wolfram to Class III, though subsequent studies indicate it contains anomalies known as kinks that can propagate and annihilate other kinks~\cite{Grassberger1984, Eloranta1992}.
 This indicates some level of structure. \end{description}

-Ambiguous rules such as these motivate the consideration of such a complexity spectrum for ECA.
-The question of whether such a spectrum makes sense, and whether it would show a hard border between Classes III and IV has attracted significant attention.
-Since Wolfram, many diverse methods have been proposed to better classify ECA, including the analysis of power spectra~\cite{Li1987, Ninagawa2008, Ruivo2013}, Langton parameters \cite{Langton1986, Li1990, Li1990a, Langton1990, Binder1993}, filtering of space-time dynamics~\cite{Wuensche1999}, hierarchical classification~\cite{Gutowitz1990a} and mean field theory~\cite{Gutowitz1987}.
-These schemes feature discrete classes but do not yield identical conclusions, highlighting the inherent difficulties in discerning complexity and randomness.
-For example, Ref.~\cite{Ninagawa2008} places Rule 62 in Class IV, despite it reaching periodicity (Class II behaviour) after extremely long transients.
-To our knowledge, ours is the first approach that refines ECA classification into a hybrid mix of discrete classes with a continuous spectrum.
+Ambiguous rules such as these complicate attempts that seek to determine a border between simple and complex ECA.
+Rather, we may instead envision trying to place such ECA on a spectrum, with one end having ECA that are clearly in Class III, and the other ECA clearly in Class IV, with the more ambigious cases on a gradated scale in between.
+To our knowledge, ours is the first approach that refines ECA classification into such a hybrid mix of discrete classes with a continuous spectrum.